The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Introduction

-In \cite{BGN2}, based on the complete list of Johnson and Koll\'ar of anticanonically embedded Fano 3-folds of index one \cite{JK}, many $\mathbb{Q}$-homology 7-spheres admitting Sasaki-Einstein metrics were constructed using the Kobayashi-Boyer-Galicki method.
-In \cite{CL} the authors were able to enlarge the previous list of examples due to a result \cite{HM} on the validity of an Orlik's conjecture \cite{Or} on how to compute the homology of links of invertible polynomials.
-In \cite{CGL}, in joint work with R. Gomez, we studied these examples in a more systematic way and showed that this list of $\mathbb Q$-homology 7-spheres remain $\mathbb Q$-homology 7-spheres under the Berglund-H\"ubsch transpose rule from classical mirror symmetry \cite{BH} and under very mild conditions all of them leave the Einstein condition invariant.
-We found that all the invertible polynomials producing $\mathbb{Q}$-homology 7-spheres and admitting Sasaki-Einstein metrics were polynomials of cycle type, or iterated Thom-Sebastiani sums of cycle and chain types and not of Brieskorn-Pham type.
-It is natural to determine the family of inequivalent Sasaki-Einstein on each of these $\mathbb{Q}$-homology 7-spheres.
-In this article we study the space of deformations of Sasaki-Einstein metrics for this sort of links.
+In \cite{BGN2}, based on the complete list of Johnson and Koll\'ar of anticanonically embedded Fano 3-folds \cite{JK}, many rational homology 7-spheres admitting Sasaki-Einstein metrics were constructed using the Kobayashi-Boyer-Galicki method.
+The ideas in \cite{BGN2} were extended in \cite{CL} and \cite{CGL} and moreover it was shown that all the invertible polynomials producing rational homology 7-spheres admitting Sasaki-Einstein metrics were polynomials of cycle type, or iterated Thom-Sebastiani sums of a cycle type involving three variables and another atomic type involving two variables and they cannot be written as Brieskorn-Pham polynomials.
+In this article we investigate the space of deformations of Sasaki-Einstein metrics for this sort of links.
 We found that only the latter case admits non-equivalent Sasaki-Einstein metrics.
-Actually we show that \begin{itemize} \item For polynomials of cycle type producing $\mathbb Q$-homology 7-spheres the corresponding local moduli space of Sasaki-Einstein metrics has dimension zero, that is, links of this sort do not admit inequivalent families of Sasaki-Einstein structures, see Subsection 3.1. \item For Thom-Sebastiani sums of chain and cycle polynomials the generators of local moduli space of Sasaki-Einstein metrics depend merely on a few parameters that are given in terms of the exponents of the polynomial and the decomposition of the corresponding weights, see Subsection 3.2. \item For the Berglund-H\"ubsch dual link, where one only needs to study polynomials of chain-cycle type of Fano index greater than one (see Subsection 3.3), we found that $\mathbb Q$-homology 7-spheres given as links coming from polynomials of this type do not admit inequivalent families of Sasaki-Einstein structures with the exception of five elements. \end{itemize}
+Actually we show that \begin{itemize} \item For polynomials of cycle type producing rational homology 7-spheres, the corresponding local moduli space of Sasaki-Einstein metrics has dimension zero, that is, links of this sort do not admit inequivalent families of Sasaki-Einstein structures, see Subsection 3.1. \item For Thom-Sebastiani sums of a cycle type and another atomic type, the dimension of local moduli space of Sasaki-Einstein metrics are given in terms of the rational weights, introduced by Milnor and Orlik in \cite{MO}, for the corresponding weighted hypersurface and, in general, this dimension is positive, see Subsection 3.2. \end{itemize} Since all the links under study in this article remain Sasaki-Einstein rational homology 7-spheres under the Berglund-H\"ubsch rule from classical mirror symmetry \cite{CGL}, we found that rational homology 7-spheres given as links coming from polynomials of this type do not admit inequivalent families of Sasaki-Einstein structures with the exception of five elements, see Subsection 3.3.
+In particular our results give information on the connected components of the moduli of rational homology 7-spheres with specific differential structure which can be expressed as link of isolated hypersurface singularities coming from the Johnson and Koll\'ar list of Fano 3-folds of index 1.
+Our findings can be interpreted in two different settings: